sjmurdoch/covidheatmap/README.md

 Like the official dashboard, this uses [Plotly](https://plotly.com/) and so allows interactive scrolling and zooming.

+Thanks to Pouria Hadjibagheri for the [helpful discussion](https://twitter.com/sjmurdoch/status/1485618794022289421) which led to this code being produced.

 ## Run this code in a browser

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sjmurdoch/covidheatmap/HEAD?labpath=covidheatmap.ipynb)